nkovacs/rei/README.md

 - When generating into a different directory, the generated package name is the directory name.
 - If the generic declaration's name does not contain the original type's name, the renaming will fail, leading to duplicate declarations.
   This will be fixed using name mangling.
+- Only the type's name is used in renaming, not the package name.
+  This will lead to duplicate declarations if two concrete types with the same name but from two different packages are used.
 - Rei does not validate that the concrete type satisfies the generic type.
 If it does not, you will get a compilation error.